MINISTRIES

 Altar Flowers/Church Decoration

-RITE of CHRISTIAN INITIATION of ADULTS (RCIA)
+ORDER of CHRISTIAN INITIATION of ADULTS (OCIA)

 RELIGIOUS EDUCATION